TIBCOSoftware/snappydata/docs/reference/sql_reference/create-diskstore.md

 <a id="create-diskstore__section_CEFE3C3073E342A6B431737BC51FC781"></a>
 ##Description

 SnappyData attempts to preallocate oplog files when you execute the CREATE DISKSTORE command.
-See <a href="../../troubleshooting.html#concept_83A53C7C767442578F2A4CF50E4A224E__section_a11_lxt_hl" class="xref">Preventing Disk Full Errors</a> for more information.
+See [Preventing Disk Full Errors](../../troubleshooting/prevent_disk_full_errors.md) for more information.

 All tables that target the same disk store share that disk store's persistence attributes.
 A table that does not target a named disk store uses the default disk store for overflow or persistence.
 By default, SnappyData uses the working directory of the member as the default disk store.

-See also <a href="../../disk_storage/chapter_overview.html#disk_storage" class="xref" title="By default, a SnappyData distributed system persists only the data dictionary for the tables and indexes you create.
-These persistence files are stored in the datadictionary subdirectory of each locator and data store that joins the distributed system.
-In-memory table data, however, is not persisted by default; if you shut down all SnappyData members, non-persistent tables are empty on the next startup.
-You have the option to persist all table data to disk as a backup of the in-memory copy, or to overflow table data to disk when it is evicted from memory.">Persisting Table Data to SnappyData Disk Stores</a>.

 **MAXLOGSIZE**

 SnappyData records DML statements in an operation log (oplog) files.
 This option sets the maximum size in megabytes that the oplog can become before SnappyData automatically rolls to a new file.
 This size is the combined sizes of the <span class="ph filepath">.crf</span> and <span class="ph filepath">.drf</span> oplog files.
 When SnappyData creates an oplog file, it immediately reserves this amount of file space.
-SnappyData only truncates the unused space on a clean shutdown (for example, `snappy-shell rowstore server stop` or `snappy-shell shut-down-all`).
+SnappyData only truncates the unused space on a clean shutdown (for example, `snappy server stop` or `./sbin/snappy-stop-all`).

 The default value is 1 GB.

 **AUTOCOMPACT**

 Set this option to "true" (the default) to automatically compact disk files.
-Set the option to "false" if compaction is not needed or if you intend to manually compact disk files using the `snappy-shell` utility.
+Set the option to "false" if compaction is not needed or if you intend to manually compact disk files using the `snappy` utility.

 SnappyData performs compaction by removing "garbage" data that DML statements generate in the oplog file.

 **ALLOWFORCECOMPACTION**

-Set this option to "true" to enable online compaction of oplog files using the `snappy-shell` utility.
+Set this option to "true" to enable online compaction of oplog files using the `snappy` utility.
 By default, this option is set to "false" (disabled).

 **COMPACTIONTHRESHOLD**